Welcome to the Mansfield family!

 The first step to taking classes at Mansfield University and securing a housing assignment is accessing your campus services account information.
-Visit this website - https://info.mansfield.edu/myaccount in order to retrieve your account information.
-You will be asked for your 7 digit student ID # (please include the leading zero), the last 4 digits of your social security number, and your year of birth.
+Visit My Accounts in order to retrieve your account information.

-You will then be provided with your email account information, your Desire2Learn & WebAdvisor login information as well as your barcode information for online students.
+You will then be provided with your email account information, your Desire2Learn and WebAdvisor login information, as well as your barcode information for online students.
 For further information concerning these and other CT services, access our Campus Technologies webpage.

 If you are a graduate student, please refer to the Graduate - New Student Information page for further information.

-First Year (Freshman & Transfer) Undergraduate students will be pre scheduled by the Registrar to ensure appropriate classes applicable to your degree program.
-If you are starting in the spring term, the Registrar will email (to both your mounties email & home email addresses) directions on how to access WebAdvisor and print your schedule.
+First Year (Freshman & Transfer) Undergraduate students will be pre-scheduled by the Registrar.
+To ensure appropriate classes applicable to your degree program, please send official transcripts of completed college-level coursework.
+If you are starting in the spring term, the Registrar will email (to both your Mounties email & home email addresses) directions on how to access WebAdvisor and print your schedule.
 If you are starting in the summer or fall terms, your schedule will be given to you at Orientation.
-The Registrar will email (to both your mounties email & home email addresses) directions on how to access WebAdvisor and print your schedule.
+The Registrar will email (to both your Mounties email & home email addresses) directions on how to access WebAdvisor and print your schedule.

 Graduate students should email the Registrar to schedule courses.